-If we take the complaints seriously, then the company is not holding up their end of the bargain by selling inferior products at inflated prices.
+If we take the complaints seriously, the company is not holding up its end of the bargain by selling inferior products at inflated prices.
 That is our book makes their legitimacy suspect.
 It does make the company look greedy and who will do anything to make a buck.

-The standard scam complaint can be levelled at how the company pays its reps but again that is standard MLM operating procedure.
+The standard scam complaint can be levelled at how the company pays its reps but again, standard MLM operating procedure.
 The failure rate is high because the odds are against the reps as soon as they sign up to work for Princess House.

 Princess House MLM Review Final Thoughts

 While we like the concept, selling practical household items, the pricing leaves much to be desired.
-If you join the company you are going to have to work really hard to sell those products at those prices.
+If you join the company, you will have to work really hard to sell those products at those prices.

 Make sure to investigate the company more thoroughly than we have done here in this Princess House MLM review.
 We may have missed a red flag or two or a good point or three.
 Just make sure to get the whole story before you leap into working for them.